 “I do think in some ways it gives the actor a bit more control over their career.
 When you self tape for something, you are really in control of that self-tape.
 There are tremendous benefits to going into the audition room and meeting the CD and the director and producer and getting inside notes about the character and really working with them and forming that relationship, but I think one of the benefits to self-taping is you are in control of that.
 You can do as many takes as you like, you can add maybe an element of props or costume or setting, you can film it as a little movie, you don’t have to send it until you feel it’s ready, and you can watch it back.
 That’s a bit of a change which I think can be daunting for acting but if you look at the positive side, it can be something that can be useful to actors.” —Rich Delia, “The Long Dumb Road”

-“We send out self-tape instructions that say tape yourself against a light colored plain background, mid shot preferably showing head and shoulders with good lighting.
+“We send out self-tape instructions that say tape yourself against a light colored plain background, mid-shot preferably showing head and shoulders with good lighting.
 We have these standard things, but actors sometimes break rules.
-Some of the best self-tapes that I have seen have been when they’ve broken all of those rules and it has gotten them the role.
-I don’t think there’s one option because it depends on what the role, production, and team are like.
-I would always tell them to do whatever the CD is advising because then you’re safe.
+Some of the best self-tapes that I have seen have been when they’ve broken all of those rules and it has gotten them the role...
 A self-tape that comes to mind from the Einstein season of “Genius” is one for a Nazi role.
 The character was getting out of a car and then he was shooting someone and then he was getting back in the car.
 The actor added sound effects.
 It was set in his living room on a chair, but when he was driving, it was like the noise of an engine and then he would open the door and there would be the noise of the door opening and the camera followed him and the movements were cut together.
-It was an incredible self-tape and he got the role.
-The risk is sometimes it works and sometimes it doesn’t.
-If you want to be safe and you don’t know what the team is like, use a light background.
-No matter what you do, we should be able to see the actor.
-In casting, we’re used to watching self-tapes so you can see if someone has potential for the role you’re looking for.
-That comes down to accents and performance.
-Even if there’s drilling or a person going past in the background, if it’s a really amazing performance, it can win you over.
-If there’s something distracting on the tape, the director or showrunner won’t have so much time to be watching, so I will ask the actor to re-tape and give notes.
-You don’t want the next person that sees the tape to be put off by distracting elements.
+It was an incredible self-tape, and he got the role.
+The risk is, sometimes it works, and sometimes it doesn’t.
+If you want to be safe, and you don’t know what the team is like, use a light background.
+No matter what you do, we should be able to see the actor.” —Rose Wicksteed, “Genius”

 “I think every actor needs a lesson in how to self-tape.
 I’m not talking about the actual acting—it’s just where the camera should be.
-It might be something they don’t know and if that’s all we’re watching, you just want the camera angle whether it be an iPhone or a computer, to be at a better angle.
+If that’s all we’re watching, you just want the camera angle—whether it be an iPhone or a computer—to be at a better angle.
 That’s a technical thing I would say to every actor.
 Go test that out because it’s so wonderful to be able to get these self-tapes and these auditions.
-I’ve watched so many people get hired because they can’t be in the room but yet they get to be a participant now.” —Bernie Telsey, “This Is Us”
+I’ve watched so many people get hired this way.
+They can’t be in the room, but yet they get to be a participant now.” —Bernie Telsey, “This Is Us”

 Looking to get cast?
 Apply to casting calls on Backstage.